-“Using our pre-configured industry best practices and off-the-shelf software, you can implement our software in no time,” says the confident ERP sales rep. “Our ERP software is hosted in the cloud, meaning that you don’t need to spend time defining business processes or workflows.
+“Using our pre-configured industry best practices and off-the-shelf software, you can implement our software in no time,” says the confident ERP sales rep about the ERP Implementation Timeline.
+“Our ERP software is hosted in the cloud, meaning that you don’t need to spend time defining business processes or workflows.
 Better yet, don’t worry about your business processes – our software will tell you how to run your business, meaning you can implement our software quickly.”
 Or how about this: “Some of our customers have implemented our software in less than 90 days.”

 Does this refrain and sales hype remind you of what you heard during your ERP evaluation and selection process?
 Unfortunately, we’ve encountered more than our share of these statements throughout our years of experience helping clients select their ERP software solutions.
 However, and as we’ve found via our ERP implementation and expert witness experience, one of the most common root causes of ERP failure is misaligned expectations at the start of an implementation.
 When an executive team has unrealistic expectations, it often acts as the first domino to fall during the slow, painful string of events that lead to failure.
 In addition, these risks are not relevant just to SAP, Oracle, Microsoft Dynamics, or other Tier I implementations – they are also important if you’re implementing Epicor, Infor, or any other ERP system for that matter.